 The Law Offices of Eric M. Matheny, P.A. is one of the few criminal defense law firms in Florida that handles sealing and expunging cases in all Florida counties.

-Call today at (888) 900-0365 to speak with an experienced Miami-Dade criminal defense attorney to discuss your options and eligibility.
+Call today at (888) 900-0365 to speak with an experienced Miami-Dade expungement attorney to discuss your options and eligibility.

 With an insider’s perspective on how the justice system works, our lawyer case assess the strengths and weaknesses of a case which gives him the ability to make wise, informed decisions on how to proceed, no matter what you are facing.
 Attorney Matheny has handled over 50 jury and non-jury trials and proudly serves the accused and arrested in Miami-Dade County, Broward County, and Palm Beach County.Learn More about His Experience